tteokbokki1/cs-30-Final/libraries/proposal.md

 - actual graphic
 - either a limited selection of colors or unlimited depending on which I think is more interesting
 - A way to customize your avatar as a player

+## nice to have (stickman)

+- more weapons
+- more maps
+- working physics
+- cosmetics